kasuganodayy/Behaviour_Editor/README.md

 ### TODO:
 - [x] Create XML file with the same layout of Objects.xml
 - [x] Load data from Objects.xml
-- [ ] Create text boxes that outputs loaded data from Objects.xml
+- [x] Create text boxes that outputs loaded data from Objects.xml
 - [x] Create listbox of objects
 - [x] Figure out a way to output ObjectOwnership
 - [x] Feature file save

+- [ ] Now do the same thing for ActionSchedules

 - [ ] Actually learn XML